All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 Satiné reluctantly agrees, but she is not satisfied with what appears to be her only choice in life.
 Her sisters have married a duke and an earl.
 Being a baroness would place her below them.
 Being a princess would establish her superiority.
 Secretly, she contacts the prince with news of the boy’s birth while setting sail with John for England.
 She arranges a “fake” wedding before they leave, and she postpones the consummation of their vows, over and over again.
 Obsessed with her beauty and her figure, Satiné starves herself to remain thin.
 She consumes more laudanum than she should to ease the pain of her starvation.

 Like John, Isolde proves true and loyal and honorable—a woman with scruples.
 She teaches John how to care for and how to tend the ailing Satiné.
 They become quite a force together until she learns of her father’s presence in a hospital in an English port.
 Only the need to see her father well can force this pair apart.
-[Just as a side note, I adored John and Isolde so much that they make a return visit in my latest book, The Earl Claims His Comfort, as Comfort Neville, the heroine of the tale, is Isolde’s cousin.]
+[Just as a side note, I adored John and Isolde so much that they make a return visit in book 2 of my Twins’ Trilogy, The Earl Claims His Comfort, as Comfort Neville, the heroine of the tale, is Isolde’s cousin.]

 And do not forget the Realm’s enemies.
 Murhad Jamoot is determined to find the emerald he believes one of the Realm has stolen.
 He has been thwarted at each turn, but as Swenton is the only member of the group left, Jamoot’s attempts become more desperate and more devious.